lisa-lumos/Tableau/README.md

 You can resolve ambiguous geocoded location data by: Specifying the Country/Region and/or State/Province for your data.

 A filled map shows ratio or aggregated data in shapes known as polygons.
 The polygons can be countries, regions, states, or almost any area that can be geocoded in Tableau.
 (An exception is cities, which won't allow for a filled area.)
 The distribution you specify for the color of the polygons (gradients vs. stepped, and the number of steps) highly affects how people interpret your data.
 To make the variation more apparent, reduce the number of visible color shades on the map.
 The level of detail you specify in a filled map determines the patterns you want to see in the data.
 To simplify the pattern, aggregate up to a higher level of detail.
 To make smaller trends more visible, aggregate down to a lower level of detail.

+You could customize Tableau's Geocoding.
+You could also plot data on a custom background.

 ### Density Maps
 A density map shows the frequency of marks in an area.
 By grouping overlapping marks, and color-coding them based on the amount of overlap, you can create a density map to reveal trends.